 Understanding the main benefits of a 529 plan while you’re creating a college fund

 There are several benefits to using a 529 plan for creating a college fund.
 First and foremost, many states provide state income tax breaks to donors.
 29 states and Washington D.C. offer this type of tax benefit.
 Seven states offer state income tax break on any 529 plan, even if it’s not the beneficiary’s home state.
 These seven states include Arizona, Arkansas, Kansas, Minnesota, Missouri, Montana, and Pennsylvania.
 You can learn more about your state’s offerings by visiting this website from the National Association of State Treasurers.
 Furthermore, the principal grows at a tax-deferred rate, and distributions associated with college or university costs are also tax-exempt.

 Another benefit of a 529 plan is how it operates in relation to assets.
 A 529 plan does not count assets as part of the donor’s gross estate.
 Due to this, a 529 plan can also have value as an estate planning tool.

 A 529 plan is ideal for those who want a hands-off approach to creating a college fund.
-Once you select your desired plan, fill out an enrollment form and makes a contribution.
+Once you select your desired plan, fill out an enrollment form and make a contribution.
 The plan itself handles future investments and the assets are managed professionally, by either an outside investment company or by the state treasurer’s office.

 Another positive benefit of a 529 plan is that qualified family members can have unused amounts of money from the account transferred to them without any tax penalty.
 This includes spouses, siblings, first cousins, children, in-laws, or parents.